openwisp/django-swappable-models/README.md

  3. Use swappable models, together with `ForeignKeys` that read the swappable settings.

-This third approach is taken by Django to facilitate swapping of the auth User model.
+This third approach is taken by Django to facilitate [swapping the auth.User model].
 Swapper extends this approach to apply to any model.

 ## Getting Started